PathruduChintakayala/bv-sdk-cli/README.md

 Key properties:

-- No network calls.
+- Local-first and deterministic for build/publish/run behavior.
-- No orchestrator integration.
+- Optional developer-mode Orchestrator integration (interactive user auth) for local development.
 - The automation contract is `bvproject.yaml`.
 - `pyproject.toml` is used only for Python dependency management.
 - Project root is treated as the Python import root (no `src/` layout is assumed).